ChrisDud0257/SSL/Diffusion-Based-SR/README.md

  - Since this example code is integrated into [StableSR](https://github.com/IceClear/StableSR), please follow their instrucations for installation.
 For the integration to other diffusion framework, please refer to the [Integration to other diffusion framework](#other_diffusion_framework).

 ### 2.Data preparation:
-For training:
- - Please prepare the training dataset by following this [instruction](datasets/README.md).

-For testing:
- - Please prepare the testing dataset by following this [instruction](datasets/README_TEST.MD).
+Please refer to [the instructions in GAN-Based-SR](../GAN-Based-SR/README.md) for details.

 ### 3.Training commands

 You can use the following command to start the training:
 > python3 main.py --train --base configs/SSL/base.yaml --gpus 0,1 --name stablesr_ssl --scale_lr False --logdir experiments

-*Remember to modify the base.yml according to your settings, such as the data paths*
+*Remember to modify the base.yml according to your settings, such as the data paths and pretrained model path of [VAE](https://github.com/IceClear/StableSR).*

 ## 4. Testing commands